 Such actions not only help to forge improved relations between companies and governments, but could very well be the future solution for talent shortage.
 With the number of entry level roles limited in comparison to post-graduates from the US and Europe, more oil & gas companies must either create further opportunities for individuals to take their first step into the industry or look towards the emerging markets to boost their future workforce at all levels.

 In spite of the oil and gas industry being here before, the outcome from this recession must be different to tackle pre-recession challenges that will re-emerge; accompanied with new one once the market turns.

 At its peak, skills shortages forced the industry to pay inflated salaries.
 This time, the recovery could swiftly head to an even more critical situation.
 Documented issues such as an ageing workforce and the industry’s rigid career pathway will only be magnified by the limited number of entry-level roles, which could possibly force the next generation to pursue their careers elsewhere.
 As a result, salaries could become further inflated, which could slowdown or prevent future projects to advance the industry.
 For those already working within the sector, the knowledge gap is palpable.
-Now is the right time to fully explore and learn from those who belong to the ‘Great Crew Change’, before they disappear into the retirement vortex.Posted about 2 years ago
+Now is the right time to fully explore and learn from those who belong to the ‘Great Crew Change’, before they disappear into the retirement vortex.Posted over 2 years ago